Elna is a former transport safety researcher. She is a consultant for social projects and works mainly in South Africa

-Until recently, I have been using the OK sign interchangeable with the thumbs-up sign.
-During a not-so-successful deep-sea diving lesson, I was taught that this was the only sign divers use to indicate that all was well.
+Until recently, I have been using the OK sign interchangeably with the thumbs-up sign.
+During a not-so-successful deep-sea diving lesson, I was taught that this was the only sign divers used to indicate that all was well.
 I read on BBC Newsbeat that this sign has been added to the list of hate symbols.
 According to the Anti-Defamation League (ADL), the index finger-and-thumb gesture is being used by some as an expression of white supremacy.

 In most cases, people still use the symbol in its original meaning—but far-right groups have started to use this sign consciously as a White supremacy symbol.